phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ### Steps

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).

 2) Open the [Arduino Blockly Webpage](http://localhost:3000).

-3) Flip to the back of the LCD screen and notice that it has 4 connectors.
-Notice the connecting wires sticking out, red box area in the picture.
+3) Flip to the LCD Screen on it's back, and notice that it has four connectors.

 ![LCD Screen](/images/arduino-block/lesson-7/step3.jpg)